Get Started

 Connecting Pieces MCP to GitHub Copilot enhances context-aware coding by linking your current task with past work.

-This integration allows Copilot to provide insights like past implementations and peer-reviewed solutions.
+This integration allows GitHub Copilot to provide insights like past implementations and peer-reviewed solutions.

 You can ask context-rich questions, and Copilot can find answers from your local development history without searching through commits or messages.

-Follow the steps below to enable the Pieces MCP integration with GitHub Copilot for smarter, personalized AI assistance.
+Follow the steps below to integrate the Pieces MCP with GitHub Copilot for smarter, personalized AI assistance.

 Prerequisites